 Contracts have to be reviewed every three years and re-tendering is now on an individual school (not geographical) basis and will start only at the beginning of the academic year to give everyone more time to plan and communicate any changes.

 Some drivers and PAs need bespoke or very specific NHS/medical training to safely transport certain pupils with additional needs/disabilities.
-For the first time this year, the county council recently organised Autism Education Trust training for 400 drivers and staff and had an excellent response.
-It’s hoped to repeat this over the summer holidays or autumn term so that more can attend.
+Last year, the county council organised Autism Education Trust training for 400 drivers and staff.

 - If you have a concern over your child or young person’s transport, do alert the Transport team as soon as you can and the team will do its best to sort things out.